1ucky40nc3/scylladb_tutorials/tutorials/getting_started/README.md

 docker run --name scylla-node --network scylla-network --rm scylladb/scylla --smp 1 --seeds="scylla-seed"
 ```

-Using the noodetool command again we can see that another node has joined the ScyllaDB cluster.
+Using the `nodetool` command again we can see that another node has joined the ScyllaDB cluster.
 Here is the command:

 ```bash
 docker exec -it scylla-seed nodetool status